rangle/ngCourse2/handout/07-pipes.md

 ## Chaining Pipes ##

-We can chain pipes together to make use of multiple pipes in one expression
+We can chain pipes together to make use of multiple pipes in one expression.

 ```javascript
 import {Component} from 'angular2/core';